A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 In section \ref{ss:quark_sivers} we discussed the extraction of the Sivers asymmetry from the DY production cross-section.
 However this process can also give valuable information on other asymmetries, and thus on other TMDs.
-In fact, the cross-section for a transversely polarised target (and an unpolarised beam) can be written in terms of the following structure functions~\cite{Arnold:2008kf}:
+In fact, the cross-section for a transversely polarised target (and an unpolarised beam) can be schematically written in terms of the following structure functions~\cite{Arnold:2008kf}:

 where $h_{1}^q$ is the transversity, $h_{1}^{\perp q}$ the Boer-Mulders function and $h_{1T}^{\perp q}$ the pretzelosity ($f_1^q$ and $f_{1T}^{\perp q}$ are the already introduced unpolarised TMD PDF and the Sivers function, respectively).
+Again $\otimes$ stands for a convolution in momentum space, and a sum over parton flavours is understood.
 The superscript on the $A$'s means that we weight the cross-section with that angular term to single out the corresponding angular modulation.

 Let us focus on the Boer-Mulders function $h_1^{\perp}$, which encodes the correlation between the quark transverse spin and its transverse momentum, namely it represents a spin-orbit effect for the quark inside an unpolarised proton.
-This function, like the quark Sivers function, is time-reversal odd (T-odd), and thus it changes sign under time-reversal transformations.
+This function, like the quark Sivers function, is \emph{naive} time-reversal odd (T-odd), and thus it changes sign under time-reversal transformations~\footnote{\emph{Naive} time reversal stands for time reversal but without the interchange of initial and final states \cite{Collins:2011zzd}.}.
 In particular, a sign change is predicted for $h_1^{\perp}$ probed in SIDIS and DY production.
-Moreover, it explains the violation of the Lam-Tung relation in unpolarised DY reaction~\cite{Lam:1980uc}.
+Moreover, it might help explain~\cite{Lambertsen:2016wgj} the violation of the Lam-Tung relation in unpolarised DY reaction~\cite{Lam:1980uc}.
 Hints about the transverse momentum dependence of the Boer-Mulders function $h_1^{\perp}$ have been extracted from SIDIS data in~\cite{Barone:2009hw}. \AFTER will contribute to the study of the Boer-Mulders function in DY production, shedding light on its process dependence and on the TMD formalism in general.

 In \cf{fig:AN_unc} we show the expected precision achievable at \AFTER for different angular modulations of the DY production cross-section in different kinematic regions (rapidity, invariant mass, momentum fraction in the (un)polarised target nucleon).
+We note that $A_{UU}^{\cos 2 \phi}$ could be measured without a polarised target and that asymmetries with faster modulations are usually determined with a poorer precision.